HackBL/TianMao/README.md

-# TianMao
+# TianMao Data
-Retrieve Data from TianMao Online Shopping
+* Request url of Tianmao to retireve data
+* Using BeautifulSoup to request url